Aida Vila Dilmé: Murder of Paquita Gironès i Quintana

-Joan Vila i Dilmé, moments before committing the murder of Gironès i Quintana.
+Aida Vila i Dilmé, moments before committing the murder of Gironès i Quintana.
 This security footage was used by the Mossos d'Esquadra to convince the killer to confess.

 Vila's last victim, Paquita Gironès i Quintana, a childless widow suffering from episodes of dementia, was the one who began to arouse suspicion in the facility.
 She had been interned at La Caritat a few years earlier and developed a very hostile relationship towards Vila, whom she tried to report for abuse for more than a month.
-Although she referred to him as a "bastard" and claimed that he had slapped her, her accusations were not heeded either by the staff or her niece.
+Although she referred to her as a "bastard" and claimed that she had slapped her, her accusations were not heeded either by the staff or her niece.
 During police investigations, it was confirmed that Vila moved Gironès i Quintana in a wheelchair to a ward without any video surveillance, and not long after, the old woman appeared with wounds on her face and breasts.

-On the evening of 17 October, and according to his confessions, he had been drinking wine and Coca-Cola all day, and upon hearing Gironès i Quintana coughing, he decided to check upon her.
-After seeing that she was disoriented and had difficulty breathing, Vila went to the supply closet and filled a syringe with laundry detergent, which he then injected directly into the woman's mouth.
+On the evening of 17 October, and according to Vila's confessions, she had been drinking wine and Coca-Cola all day, and upon hearing Gironès i Quintana coughing, she decided to check upon her.
+After seeing that she was disoriented and had difficulty breathing, Vila went to the supply closet and filled a syringe with laundry detergent, which she then injected directly into the woman's mouth.
 Gironès i Quintana began to convulse and expel the liquid, and despite being rushed to the emergency room, she died from her injuries.

 Arrest

 Vila would eventually be captured by pure chance, following the forensic autopsy on Gironès i Quintana's corpse.
 The examining coroner refused to classify this as a natural death and informed the Mossos d'Esquadra on the following day.
 The team, led by inspector Josep Monteys, concluded that the elderly woman couldn't have been able to ingest the detergent herself and that they might be dealing with a homicide.
 Shortly thereafter, Mossos agents examined the security feed, noticing that one of the nurses locked himself in the supply closet shortly before Gironès i Quintana was killed.
-After questioning the rest of the staff at the facility, the police brought in Vila for further interrogation, whereupon he immediately confessed to two of the murders.
-Subsequently, he was charged with them and remanded to await trial.
+After questioning the rest of the staff at the facility, the police brought in Vila for further interrogation, whereupon she immediately confessed to two of the murders.
+Subsequently, she was charged with them and remanded to await trial.